 Oversaw significant civil investigations and litigation against public and private institutions for alleged violations of the FIRREA, the False Claims Act, the Anti-Kickback Statute, as well as civil rights and environmental laws, including qui tam actions brought against financial institutions alleged to have engaged in mortgage fraud; actions against pharmaceutical companies alleged to have misused speaker programs and improperly marketed its products; and investigations and actions against New York City agencies alleged to have violated civil rights and environmental laws.

-Regular speaker and panelist at leading industry conferences on criminal and regulatory matters, including at the annual SIFMA Compliance and Legal Conference (2015 and 2016), the annual PLI White-Collar Crime Conference (2015 and 2016), and the Managed Funds Association Legal and Compliance Conference (2017 and 2018).
+Regular speaker and panelist at leading industry conferences on criminal and regulatory matters, including at the annual SIFMA Compliance and Legal Conference, the annual PLI White-Collar Crime Conference, and the Managed Funds Association Legal and Compliance Conference.

 Select recent and upcoming events include the following:

 PLI’s 18th Annual Directors’ Institute on Corporate Governance, November 18, 2020

 SIFMA C&L 2020 Annual Seminar, March 16, 2020

 PLI’s 17th Annual Directors’ Institute on Corporate Governance, November 20, 2019